All Day (Tuesday)

-Below you will find some information about Outcome Mapping, 10 videos harvested from throughout the workshop highlighting the first seven steps of Outcome Mapping, information about Terry Smutylo (our facilitator for the workshop), and some additional resources on Outcome Mapping.
+Below you will find information on: what Outcome Mapping is; 10 videos harvested from the workshop with facilitator Terry Smutylo, that highlight the the first seven steps of Outcome Mapping; biography of Learning Facilitator Terry Smutylo and additional resources on Outcome Mapping;

 What is Outcome Mapping?